Diploma in Business Translation and Interpretation Skills

 - Students who successfully completed all the 8 modules (with an attendance rate of not less than 75%), will receive a certificate from the Confucius Institute, Nanyang Technological University.

-The programme will be taught by professors from within and outside the country, and senior practitioners from the translation and interpretation industry.
+The programme is taught by respected scholars and academics from within and outside the country, and senior practitioners from the translation and interpretation industry.

 - The course comprises 8 modules, with a term of 10 months.